Industrial designers design and develop innovative products for use in homes, businesses and industry.

 Skills and knowledge

-Industrial designers need to have:
+Industrial designers need to have knowledge of:

-- knowledge of design and production standards
+- design and production standards

-- knowledge of manufacturing and construction materials and processes
+- manufacturing materials and processes

 - work in offices, workshops or studios